dialeleven/php-google-sitemap/README.md

    include_once $_SERVER['DOCUMENT_ROOT'] . '/src/GoogleXmlSitemap.php';
 ```

-Next, you can either have the resulting XML files be created in the same path as your script using the Google XML Sitemap class which is the default behavior if $xml_files_dir is blank or not passed as an argument.
+Next, you can either have the resulting XML files be created in the same path as your script using the PHP Google XML Sitemap class which is the default behavior if $xml_files_dir is blank or not passed as an argument.

 ```
    // create new instance of the PHP Google XML Sitemap class (using default save dir)